software-engineering-at-home/content/channel/000-Channel-Introduction.md

 ???

-- [/] Set the premise - what's the topic, refer to the Why?
-- [ ] Tell a story - build a model around the premise using a real world story - either from personal experience or research.
-- [ ] Explain the story - explain how the story links back to the premise
-- [ ] Extract the value - identify the keys points from the story that explain the topic
-- [ ] Practical advice - add personal advice and guidance on top of the story

 The types of content I'll be producing on this channel fall into twelve main categories which I'm calling specialisms.
 Each specialism could be considered a field in itself - and will contain multiple topics.

 For this summary; I've grouped the specialisms into three areas: